 A Bloggish Collection of Stories

-These are magazine-y style feature pieces I post from time to time.
+These are magazine style feature pieces I post here from time to time.
 Could be about anything.
-But I’m not just being a word hose here.
-I enjoy putting work and love into these stories and hope you find them interesting.
-Check the intro descriptions to see if there’s anything that intrigues.
+I put work and love into these stories and hope you find them interesting.
+Check the intro boxes to see if there’s anything that intrigues.
 Pieces generally take a few minutes to read unless otherwise warned.
-I’m gradually uploading new content plus stuff from an earlier website you’ll find still relevant.

 Let’s call this the case of the lovelorn wild pheasant, the naked Governor, and the plight of some birds just trying to survive in Vermont.